mdx-workshop/mdx-submissions21/paper.md

 ## Performance on the MUSDB Benchmark
 We compare our models with current state-of-the-art models on the MUSDB benchmark using the SiSEC2018 version of the SDR metric (BSS Eval v4 framewise multi-channel SDR).
 We report the median SDR over all 50 songs in the MUSDB test set.
 Only models for Leaderboard A were evaluated, since our submissions for Leaderboard B uses the MUSDB test set as part of the training set.

 Figure3 shows MUSDB benchmark performance of KUIELAB-MDX-Net.
 We compared it to recent state-of-the-art models: TFC-TDF-U-Net, X-UMX, Demucs, D3Net, ResUNetDecouple.
-We also included our 2nd place submission for the MDX Challenge, which is a Blend of KUIELAB-MDX-Net and Demucs.
+We also include our 2nd place submission for the MDX Challenge, which is a Blend of KUIELAB-MDX-Net and Demucs.
 Even though our models were downsized for the MDX Challenge, we can see that it gives superior performance over the state-of-the-art models and achieves best SDR for every instrument except "vocals".

 |                 | vocals | drums | bass | other |
 |-----------------|--------|-------|------|-------|